Applying for an Initial J-1 Visa

 Visa Processing & Issuance

 Specific visa processing time varies depending on the consulate, location and time of year.
 The visa process can take anywhere from a few weeks to several months.
-Visit the US Department of State website to view estimated visa processing wait times.
+Visit the U.S. Department of State website to view estimated visa processing wait times.
 Note that these published wait times are simply estimates and not guarantees.
+In addition, please be aware that MUSC cannot intervene in the visa application process at the consulate or request expedited processing for your application.

 If your visa application is approved, you will receive a J-1 visa foil stamp affixed to your passport.
 Your specific consulate will provide you with instructions on how to submit your passport for visa stamping and how you will receive your passport after the visa has been issued.
-Please note that it may take a few weeks for you to receive your passport with the visa stamp after you have been notified of the approval of your application.
-Again, you should not make any definitive travel plans until you have received your passport containing the J-1 visa.
+It may take a few weeks for you to receive your passport with the visa stamp after you have been notified of the approval of your visa application.
+You should not make any definitive travel plans until you have received your passport with the J-1 visa.

 Canadian Citizens

-• Passport (valid for at least six months beyond your period of stay in the US)
+• Passport (valid for at least 6 months beyond your period of stay in the U.S.)

 • Form DS-2019 (signed by you)